-5 Reasons you should attend TC Early Stage 2021 in April – TechCrunch
+5 reasons you should attend TC Early Stage 2021 in April – TechCrunch

 Ever feel like you’re going it alone?
 At Early Stage 2021, you’ll tap into a global community of folks just like you — startup founders in the early, and often confusing, innings.
 Connect and join forces, share pain points, discover opportunities and celebrate successes.
 The virtual platform’s chat feature rocks for ad hoc meetups and CrunchMatch, our AI-powered networking platform, helps you find and schedule meetings with the people who can move your dream closer to reality.

-Attendees say: “TechCrunch does this thing — and they did it amazingly well in a virtual event — of connecting total strangers to create a genuinely supportive community. — Jessica McLean, Director of Marketing and Communications, Infinite-Compute.
+Attendees say: “TechCrunch does this thing — and they did it amazingly well in a virtual event — of connecting total strangers to create a genuinely supportive community. — Jessica McLean, director of Marketing and Communications, Infinite-Compute.

 3. Special Breakout Sessions